Work-Study Program

 The duration of a professional training contract varies depending on the training program and the participant’s profile, but it is generally between 6 and 12 months.

-• Maximum duration: 12 months (up to 24 months in certain special cases, such as for people with disabilities or for certain specialized training programs).
+- Maximum duration: 12 months (up to 24 months in certain special cases, such as for people with disabilities or for certain specific training programs).

-In practice, the length of the contract often corresponds to the duration of the work-study program.
+In practice, the term of the contract often corresponds to the duration of the work-study program.
 For example, a one-year program will generally be paired with a one-year contract.

 There isn't one.
-Each program sets its own schedule for the work-study component.
+Each program sets its own pace for the work-study program.

-When applying for a work-study position, be sure to include your course schedule (which you can obtain from your program coordinator) so that the employer can see the pace of your coursework and determine whether or not it aligns with the company’s operational requirements and peak periods.
+When applying for a work-study position, be sure to include your program’s schedule (which you can obtain from the program’s academic advisor) so that the employer can understand the pace of your program and immediately see whether or not it aligns with the company’s requirements and peak periods of activity.

-• OPCO covers all or part of the training costs, based on an hourly rate or a cap set by the industry.
+- The OPCO covers all or part of the training costs, based on a flat rate per hour or a cap set by the professional sector.

 Please note:

-• If coverage is only partial, the company may cover the remaining costs.
+- If coverage is only partial, the company may make up the difference at its own expense.

-• Some training programs (particularly those that do not lead to certification) may not be covered: in such cases, a quote is provided to the company prior to approval.
+- Some training programs (particularly those that do not lead to certification) may not be covered: in such cases, a cost estimate is provided to the company prior to approval.

 Our team will assist you with the funding application process through the OPCOs.

-Under a professional training contract, the work-study student has full employee status within the company that employs them.
+Under a professional training contract, the work-study student has the status of a full-fledged employee within the company that employs them.

 What this means: